ghoo1125/Curriculum/README.md

 ~~~~
 Here we rename the file as ROOT.war so jetty will deploy the service with a [context path](https://www.eclipse.org/jetty/documentation/9.4.x/configuring-contexts.html) of /.

-Then run the command to build the docker image with a specified tag name:
+Then navigate to the root directory of the project and run the command to build the docker image with a specified tag name:
 ~~~~
-$ docker build -t a_tag_name
+$ docker build -t a_tag_name .
 ~~~~

 Run the command to check whether your image is built succesfully: